ClementTsang/aoc_2022/day_02/README.md

 # Day 2

 Today's solution is in Fortran.
+Not much to say really, the problem was simple enough for me to solve without going too deep into the language.

 ## Usage